About UsKoomal Dreaming provides an opportunity for visitors to experience Wadandi and Bibbulman country through the eyes of the traditional owners.

 The Wadandi people ‘forest people by the sea’ live within the ‘Cape to Cape’ ‘Warren Blackwood’ region.
 They maintain an intricate system and way of life living by the six seasonal rotation, and have done so for over 50,000 years.
 Learning to live by these seasons Josh developed a passion for foraging, hunting and cooking.
 Experimenting with local foods and native flavours has led to a flair and passion for cooking.
 Josh cooks traditional food out on country and often blends these flavours with contemporary foods and cooking styles at home for visitors.

-Over the last couple of years Josh has been sharing this knowledge and passion for food with visitors and chefs from around the world.
+Josh shares this knowledge and passion for food with visitors and chefs from around the world.
 This has led to opportunities to connect and work with leaders in this field both on film, on location and at events.

 Josh hosted a group of world renowned chefs and took them foraging for bush foods and they later cooked together using fresh local produce.